hawaiiwp/PatriotWare/README.md

 # PatriotWare

-An improved tool for the CyberPatriot competition.
+A collection of scripts made for the CyberPatriot competition.

 # Before You Begin: